eric-barch/sphericle/README.md

 ## Product Roadmap

-- **GeoJSON Upload Support**: [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946) files for various geographic features are available from all sorts of different sources, not just OpenStreetMap and Google.
-Users should be able to upload GeoJSON from their local machine so they are not constrained by the limitations of those two APIs.
+- **GeoJSON Upload Support**: [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946) files for various geographic features are available from a variety of sources, not just OpenStreetMap and Google.
+Users should be able to upload GeoJSON from their local machine so as not to be constrained by those APIs.
 - **[Polyline](https://developers.google.com/maps/documentation/javascript/examples/polyline-simple)/[LineString](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.4) Support**: In addition to **Area**s and **Point**s, users should be able to quiz themselves on lines and routes.
-This could be useful for memorizing highway systems or learning the public transit system of a particular city.
+This would be useful for memorizing highway systems or learning the public transit system of a particular city.
 - **Flag Support**: Being a geography nerd is highly correlated with being a flag nerd.
-When applicable, geographic locations should automatically be associated with their official flag.
+When applicable, geographic locations should be automatically associated with their official flag.
+- **Quiz Modes**: There should be more ways to take a quiz than simply typing in the name of the highlighted location.
+Examples:
+  - Users receive the name of the location and have to click on it on the map.
+  - Users have to identify an Area based solely on its shape, rather than its position on the map.
+  - Users have to identify the border Areas of a particular Area.
-- Have an idea?
+- Have a question or feature idea?
 [Start a discussion](https://github.com/eric-barch/sphericle/discussions/new/choose) or [email me](mailto:eric.michael.barch@gmail.com)!